Stay right here for our final news roundup and information overload.

 Every one of them would give their life.

-I think uh every one of them felt a sense of immense sorrow from what happened at Butler and how close he came to that.
+I think every one of them felt a sense of immense sorrow from what happened at Butler and how close he came to that.

-So uh it's not about their attitude.
+So it's not about their attitude.

-I I I know that to be a fact.
+I know that to be a fact.

 There was one report today that said an eagle-eyed Secret Service agent spotted the barrel of the gun in the bushes a few hundred yards from where the president was playing.

-This guy was teed up and ready to go, and and I think the president came a lot closer to being assassinated yesterday than we know now.
+And I think the president came a lot closer to being assassinated yesterday than we know now.

-We we that this would be a very different show today.
+And had this one agent not seen the barrel of that gun, this would be a very different show today.

 I agree with you.

-I I don't disagree with uh with that with how you're describing it, but thank God that one heroic agent did see that barrel of the gun.
+But thank God that one heroic agent did see that barrel of the gun.

-I consider it my honor and blessing to have witnessed everything I saw yesterday.
+Look, I consider it as crazy as this may sound to you, Sean, I consider it my honor and blessing to have witnessed everything I saw yesterday.

 It was almost as if, you know, I buried a son, and I say my son puts me in these places.